alannagenin/ProjectPython/README.md

 # Project in Python

-The aim of this project is to code in Python 3 several games that we all know such as hangman or guessing a number between 0 and 10.
+The aim of this project is to code in Python 3 several games that we all know such as hangman or guessing a number between two boundaries.
 To that extent, we will use dictionnaries, tests, and so on.

 Games :
 - Guessing a number between two boundaries